mahmednabil109/swip-scrolling-pureJS/README.md

-# simple swipcontainer with pureJS
+# simple swipContainer with pureJS